ais-one/cookbook/README.md

 ## IMPORTANT - Read Me First!

-Before we look at frameworks, features, the usual sqa concepts like (testing, etc.), we take a step back and look at improving DX:

-- Projects built using a template can merge in template updates without affecting userland code
+Your project is created using a template.
+If template has updates, can the upstream changes be managed without affecting userland codes?

+You have code shared between multiple projects and libraries.
+If the code is updated.
+Can you avoid breaking your dependents and dependencies?

 - Shared libraries should be isolated and versioned, dependents can stay on last-known-good version and update when ready
 - Isolation and versioning can be extended to `types` (for Typescript) and API `contracts`
-- Allow for and easy way to check for and update outdated dependencies in various projects
+- Allow for an easy way to check for and update outdated dependencies in various projects

-This repo uses git submodules to provide an overview of the various cookbook projects as a whole
+## Other General Requirements

+- For Windows, **integrate bash shell to cmd shell** (when installing git), or use git-bash or WSL2
+- git, github (for actions, secrets, etc) & IDE (e.g. vscode), Docker
+- node 18+ LTS & npm 9+ (npm i -g npm@latest `to update`)

 ## Aims
 - easily shared